 Almeida has been working with LPW Architecture on plans for the distillery.
 He said during the pandemic he was able to get about three months' worth pf planning work done in about a week.

 Almeida says he plans on breaking ground in September and if all goes according to plan, the distillery will be open in June of 2022.
-Click here to visit the Facebook page to keep up with their progress.
+Click here to visit the Facebook page to keep up with their progress; click here to visit the website.